ammarhakim/ammar-simjournal/sims-g2/es-buneman/README.md

 - n1: Nonlinear run with mass-ratio 25
 - n6: Nonlinear run with mass-ratio 1836.2

+- c1: Same as n1, except with small amounts of collisions

+The following don't seem to work properly at present

 - f1: Fluid sim corresponding to n1

 - w1: Same as b1, except ion and electron thermal speeds are same.